Scarlet Witch: All-New, All-Different Marvel: Scarlet Witch (2016–2017)

 Leaving the Avengers so she can reassert her sense of self, Wanda becomes a troubleshooter specializing in magical threats, aided by the ghost of Agatha Harkness.
-Agatha confirms she has known all along Wanda wasn't a mutant or the child of Magneto, but chose not to say anything lest she influence the Scarlet Witch down the wrong path and disrupt her fate.
+Agatha confirms she has known all along Wanda was not a mutant or the child of Magneto, but chose not to say anything lest she influence the Scarlet Witch down the wrong path and disrupt her fate.
 During her adventures, Wanda quickly concludes some force or hidden enemy is disrupting magic all over Earth.
 During her initial adventures, she fights Declan Dane, the Emerald Warlock, who decides he will now be Wanda's arch-enemy.

 While exploring the Witch's Road, a dimensional path existing outside normal space and time, Wanda meets Natalya Maximoff, another woman who calls herself the Scarlet Witch and a friend of Agatha.
 Wanda realizes this is her mother's spirit, and that Natalya is visiting the Witch's Road in the past, at a point in time before she is pregnant.
 After helping each other, Natalya realizes who Wanda must be just as she returns to her time period.

 When the second superhero Civil War begins, Pietro asks Wanda for help but she refuses.
 She also says she resents Pietro still trying to tell her what to do as though she were a lost child, bluntly telling him that she has grown whereas his refusal to learn from his past mistakes marks him as a sociopath in her eyes.
 She invites Pietro to join her quest to learn more about Natalya Maximoff but he refuses.

 Wanda's search for answers leads her to Serbia and the priest who gave up her and Pietro to the High Evolutionary.
 Finding her aunt and adopted mother Marya still alive, Wanda finally learns the truth about her mother and her biological relationship to Django and Marya.
 Wanda finally discovers a demonic manifestation of chaos is responsible for disrupting and attempting to destroy witchcraft.
 Wanda joins forces with the spirits of Natalya and Agatha, and together the three witches weaken the chaos entity long enough for Quicksilver (whom Natalya summons) to destroy it.
 Wanda and Pietro reconcile.
 To save magic, Natalya sacrifices her spirit, knowing this means she will no longer be able to communicate with Wanda or even maintain her own identity as a ghost.
 Before she vanishes, Natalya reveals it was not the High Evolutionary who killed her when she attempted to rescue her children.
 She was killed by Wanda and Pietro's father.
 But she vanishes before she can reveal the identity of this man.
 After seeing her mother's sacrifice, and now having a stronger sense of her past and identity, Wanda re-dedicates herself to being a superhero and an Avenger.

 Later, during the "Last Days of Magic" arc, Scarlet Witch helps Doctor Strange defeat the Empirikul, a science cult focused on destroying magic in every dimension.